amriz26/amriz26/README.md

 ⭐Treasurer, Muslim Student Association (MSA) <br>
 August 2024 - December 2024 <br>

 As Treasurer for the Muslim Student Association (MSA), I held a pivotal role in managing the organization's finances and facilitating its activities.
-Responsibilities included: <br>
+Responsibilities included: <br><br>
 •Managaing budgeting, recording transactions, and purchasing supplies for MSA events. <br>
 •Coordinating fundraising strategies, secured funding, and managed financial accounts and budgets in collaboration with MSA leadership. <br><br><br>